M1 - Modeling and Numerical Analysis (MANU)

 Target audience

-Bachelor's degree students with a background in mathematics and/or applied mathematics.
+Undergraduate students who have studied mathematics and/or applied mathematics.

 Read more

-Completion of a bachelor's degree in mathematics.
-A solid foundation in differential calculus, integration, and scientific calculus is recommended.
+Have completed a bachelor's degree in mathematics.
+A solid foundation in differential calculus, integration, and scientific computing is recommended.

 Read more